zachspar/parquet-py/README.md

 Parquet-Py is a simple Python API & CLI designed to facilitate the interaction with Parquet files.
 It allows users to convert Parquet files into JSON strings, lists, or iterators for easy manipulation and access in Python applications.

+Using Rust bindings under the hood, Parquet-Py provides a fast and efficient way to work with Parquet files, making it ideal for processing large datasets.

 ## Features

 - **Convert Parquet to JSON String**: Easily convert your Parquet files into a JSON string format for quick inspection or processing.